Volunteer in Costa Rica: Pura Vida!

 Payment terms:

-A deposit of $500 per person is required at the time of signup; final payment is due at 90 days prior to departure.
+A deposit of $500 per person ($500 for requested single) is required at the time of signup; final payment is due at 90 days prior to departure.
 The payment and refund policy can be found here.

 Group Size: 8 – 12 plus trip leaders